Next year's three iPhones could all look like the iPhone X

 - A 5.8-inch phone with an OLED display (similar to the iPhone X).

-- A 6.5-inch phone with an OLED display (almost like an iPhone X Plus).
+- A 6.5-inch phone with an OLED display (like an iPhone X Plus).

 - A 6.1-inch phone with an LCD display.